How a Reddit Post Outperformed Our Paid Ads

 Did you plant the Reddit post?

 No. The user posted it organically in a thread about checking river conditions for steelhead.
-We didn't know it existed until installs spiked and the analytics traced back to that thread.
+We didn't know it existed until signups picked up and people started mentioning where they'd heard about us.

 Can you replicate this on demand?